libsugar/sugar.js/README.md

-# BatchOperJS
+# LibSugar

-Batch execution operator
+Like syntactic sugar, but is library